 Types of Injuries a New Port Richey Accident Could Cause

-Accidents could cause a myriad of injuries.
+Vehicle and traffic-related accidents can cause a wide range of injuries.
 Your injuries might depend on several circumstances, including the size and type of vehicles, road conditions, speed, and other factors.

 - Bumps, bruises, scrapes, scratches, and cuts.